-Groundwater heat pumps benefit from the thermal inertia of water in aquifers
+Groundwater heat pumps benefit from thermal inertia of aquifers

 A heat pump can concentrate heat by compressing refrigerant gases into a small volume and then transferring the heat into buildings to provide warmth via heat exchangers.
 The refrigerant gas becomes cold when the pressure is released and this coldness can be exchanged with warmer water from the aquifer – and the cycle can be repeated continuously.
 The effect is to transfer heat from the aquifer into the building.

 - heat pumps will become more common as the UK electricity grid decarbonises

 - the use of heat pumps is growing as the government subsidises low-carbon heat sources with the Renewable Heat Incentive

 - air source heat pumps, which heat exchange with ambient air, are cheaper to install than ground source heat pumps, but they are at their least efficient on the coldest days when they are most needed.